Web-Based vs App-Based TikTok Repost Removers

 Can any tool remove all my TikTok reposts instantly?

 No. TikTok has no bulk repost removal and no public consumer API for it, so the only real action is removing reposts one at a time.
 Any tool that works is automating that same step.
-WipeTok does it in visible, controlled batches with a limit you set and a stop button.
+WipeTok does it in visible, controlled batches with a limit you set and a stop button, on both the iPhone app and the Chrome extension.

 Clean up your TikTok reposts